0330 822 0505

 What happens if there’s a base rate change during your application?

-If you’re concerned that your interest rate could change during the mortgage application process and that this could impact whether or not you can afford the mortgage, then speak to your broker about your concerns.
-They’ll be able to check the small print and clarify exactly how secure any rates you’re offered are and make sure that they handpick a lender who they feel confident isn’t going to make any last minute changes.
+If you’re concerned that your interest rate could change during the mortgage application process and impact whether you can afford the mortgage, then speak to your broker about your concerns.
+They’ll be able to check the small print and clarify exactly how secure any rates you’re offered are and make sure that they handpick a lender who they feel confident isn’t going to make any last-minute changes.

 What’s the current base rate?

-On 2nd November 2023 the Bank of England’s Monetary Policy Committee (MPC) met and decided to keep the base rate unchanged for the second time in a row at 5.25%.
-Whilst the base rate is still at its highest level since the 2008 financial crisis, indications are the recent cycle of rises may well have peaked.
+The current base rate set by the Bank of England’s Monetary Policy Committee (MPC) is 4% (December 2025).
+While the base rate is still high, given rates since the 2008 financial crisis, indications are that the recent cycle of rises may well have peaked.

-This is welcome news, not just for anyone with a mortgage, as the base rate can also have a knock-on effect on other finance products such as overdrafts, credit cards and vehicle hire-purchase loans.
+This is welcome news, not just for anyone with a mortgage, as the base rate can also affect other finance products such as overdrafts, credit cards, and vehicle hire-purchase loans.

 Is it expected to go up in the future?

-Possibly, although there are signs that inflation is now coming under control.
-The Bank of England is responsible for using the base rate to try to keep inflation under 2% but while it remains relatively high, that may prove difficult.
+Possibly, although there are signs that inflation is now coming under control, the Bank of England is responsible for using the base rate to try to keep inflation under 2%.
+Still, while it remains relatively high, that may prove difficult.

-With this in mind, the MPC may still need to introduce further minor rates rises before inflation is fully under control.
-The MPC meets every six weeks and their next session is scheduled for 14th December.
+With this in mind, the MPC may still need to introduce further minor rate rises before inflation is fully under control.
+The MPC meets every six weeks, and their next session is scheduled for the 19th June.

 Is now a good time to remortgage onto a fixed term deal?